Follow these two simple investing rules for stress-free investing when everyone else is freaking out about a stock market crash

 Stocks of the largest U.S. companies plunged 10% in one week late last year and closed flat for 2015.
 The selloff hit investors in the high-flying market for Chinese stocks with a whopping 25% drop from the April high and pundits were quick to make comparisons with the stock market crash of 2008.

-The way stocks are going so far in 2016, it doesn’t look like it will be a great year for investors.
+The way stocks are going so far this year, it doesn’t look like it will be a great year for investors.
 Any time the market wobbles for two years in a row, it’s always a warning sign of trouble and the potential for a stock market crash.

 That could be bad news for investors, especially the ones that have just recovered from the collapse of the housing bubble.
 It seems stock market crashes have been getting worse lately with the last two topping the list of the top 10 stock market crashes in recent history.